Prof. Leanne D. Chen (Curriculum Vitae)

 Brendan grew up in the town of Brooklin, Ontario.
 After graduating high school, he went on to pursue a BSc in Biological and Pharmaceutical Chemistry at the University of Guelph.
 His first research experience was in the group of Prof. Derek K. O’Flaherty, where he focused on organic synthesis for applications to nucleic acid chemistry.
 Brendan became intrigued by the potential of computational simulations to solve urgent problems in energy and decided to join the Computational Electrochemistry Laboratory to pursue an MSc degree.
 When not focusing on science, Brendan likes to spend his free time going to the gym, writing songs, hanging out with friends, and trying new recipes.

-Brendan Paget
+Brendan D. Paget

 Graduate Researcher